react-native-datetimepicker/datetimepicker/README.md

 #### `themeVariant` (`optional`, `iOS only`)

 Allows overriding system theme variant (dark or light mode) used by the date picker.
+However, we recommend that you instead control the theme of the whole application using [react-native-theme-control](https://github.com/vonovak/react-native-theme-control).

 :warning: Has effect only on iOS 14 and later.
 On iOS 13 & less, use `textColor` to make the picker dark-theme compatible